Paul Simon (politician): U.S. Senate

 In 1984, Simon was elected to the United States Senate, defeating three-term incumbent Charles H. Percy in an upset election and winning 50% of the vote.
-He won reelection to the U.S. Senate in 1990, defeating U.S. representative Lynn Morley Martin with by a margin of 65–35%.
-While serving in the Senate, he co-authored an unsuccessful Balanced Budget Amendment with Republican senator Orrin Hatch of Utah.
+He won reelection to the U.S. Senate in 1990, defeating U.S. representative Lynn Morley Martin by a margin of 65–35%.
+While serving in the U.S. Senate, he co-authored an unsuccessful balanced budget amendment with Republican senator Orrin Hatch of Utah.

 Simon gained national prominence after criticizing President George H. W. Bush during the 1992 presidential election, after Bush claimed a central role in causing the collapse of the Eastern bloc of the Soviet Union.
 During a speech at Chicago's Taste of Polonia, Bush had aggressively promoted the success of his own presidency and his importance as vice president in the Reagan administration's role in Eastern Europe.
 This was an attempt by Bush to carry Chicago's Polish community in order to win Illinois during the election.
 Bush's claims were roundly denounced by Simon, and Bush eventually lost the state in the general election, possibly due to Simon's remarks.
 Simon did not seek reelection in 1996.